2019–20 Michigan Tech Huskies men's basketball team

-The 2019–20 Michigan Tech Huskies men's basketball team will represent Michigan Tech in the 2019–20 NCAA Division II men's basketball season.
-The Huskies will be led by 26th-year head coach Kevin Luke and will play their home games at Sherman Stadium in Houghton, Michigan as members of the Great Lakes Intercollegiate Athletic Conference.
+The 2019–20 Michigan Tech Huskies men's basketball team represented Michigan Tech in the 2019–20 NCAA Division II men's basketball season.
+The Huskies were led by 26th-year head coach Kevin Luke and played their home games at Sherman Stadium in Houghton, Michigan as members of the Great Lakes Intercollegiate Athletic Conference.

 Offseason

 Departures

 Four players for the Michigan Tech that were on the 2018-19 roster for the Huskies weren't on the 2019-20 roster, including KC Borseth, Sean Clarey, Bryan Heath, and Dylon Williams.